aficustree/homebridge-alarmdecoder/README.md

 ## Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install homebridge-http-securitysystem using: npm install -g git+https://github.com/aficustree/homebridge-http-securitysystem-alarmdecoder.git
+2. Install homebridge-alarmdecoder using: npm install -g git+https://github.com/aficustree/homebridge-alarmdecoder.git
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 ## Configuration